 8.8.6.
-Regulatory Correspondence Documentation (no page limit)
+Regulatory Correspondence Documentation (maximum 20 pages)

 Applicants must upload as a standalone document copies of any meeting minutes, communications between the company and regulatory agencies, and summaries of interactions with regulatory authorities (eg, FDA, EMA, NMPA, CDSCO) related to the product that is the subject of the CPRIT application.
+Please provide only those communications directly related to the product described in the application and limit it to 20 pages.
 This is a continuing obligation that extends over the course of the review process.
 If the applicant receives meeting minutes after submitting the application but before CPRIT has made a final decision on the application, the applicant should contact the CPRIT Helpdesk (see section 10.1) for assistance on filing the additional information.